st4rk/PkgDecrypt/README.md

 	--license=<key>		Provide key to use as base for work.bin (*.rif) file creation.
-				Two formats accepted - klicensee key (deprecated) and zRIF (recommended) zRIF could be made by NoNpDrm fake RIFs using make_key --raw			Output fully decrypted PKG instead of unpacking it, exclusive --split			Redirect output to another directory if there is no place in current
+				Two formats accepted - klicensee key (deprecated) and zRIF (recommended) zRIF could be made by NoNpDrm fake RIFs using make_key --queue-length=<int>	Maximum length of install queue for DLCs to generate, default is 32 --split			Creates new directory to continue installation queue if limit reached --raw			Output fully decrypted PKG instead of unpacking it, exclusive
 	<filename.pkg>		Input PKG file
 	<output_directory>	Directory where all files will be places.
 Current directory by default.
 ```